Botulism immune globulin

 What other drugs will affect botulism immune globulin?

-Other drugs may interact with botulism immune globulin, including prescription and over-the-counter medicines, vitamins, and herbal products.
-Tell your baby's doctor about all medicines your baby receives.
+Other drugs may affect botulism immune globulin, including prescription and over-the-counter medicines, vitamins, and herbal products.
+Tell your doctor about all your current medicines and any medicine you start or stop using.

 More about botulism immune globulin